ClarkAshida/Rocketflix/README.md

 # Rocketflix
-Rocketseat Discover Challenge: Random movie generator using API
+### Rocketseat Discover Challenge: Random movie generator using HTML, CSS and Javascript to consume the Themoviesdb.org API